voiceittech/VoiceIt2-AWSConnect/README.md

 We created this repository for our clients who want to integrate our services with Amazon Connect's Call Center functionality.

+If you want a quick demo of the capabilities, feel free to check it out by calling the number [786-864-5177](tel:7868645177).

 Both programs are intended to run on AWS Lambda as part of a serverless architecture.
 They are intended to run together and utilize AWS DynamoDB to "glue" together their logic as well as ensure a secure way to signal a successful authentication from Twilio's server back to Amazon Connect.

 The directory structure is as follows: